-At the Blue Mountains World Heritage Institute, we work to conserve the natural wonders of the Greater Blue Mountains Area and support its World Heritage values.
+The Blue Mountains World Heritage Institute works to conserve the Greater Blue Mountains Area and support its World Heritage values.

 We acknowledge the Dharug, Gundungurra, Wanaruah, Wiradjuri, Darkinjung and Tharawal language groups as the traditional owners of the Greater Blue Mountains World Heritage Area.